refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * deconvolution networks (DN)

 The inverse of CNN which is designed to generate images.
 The better name for DN may be transpose convolution network.
+The start point to understand DN is to understand **im2col**, which view the convolution as a matrix multiplication (see [this post](https://buptldy.github.io/2016/10/01/2016-10-01-im2col/)).
 See [this paper](https://arxiv.org/pdf/1603.07285.pdf) on convolution arithmetic and see [this](https://github.com/vdumoulin/conv_arithmetic) for animations of CN and DN calculation.
 Besides, here is [an example](https://zo7.github.io/blog/2016/09/25/generating-faces.html) of generating images from DN.

 ### Recurrent Neural Network